Energize your career in the Arctic!

 - The ability to communicate in Inuktitut, Inuinnaqtun and/or French.

-We offer a competitive starting salary range of $87,204 to $101,146, a northern living allowance of $15,016 per annum, eligibility for overtime, a comprehensive benefits package including a defined benefit pension program and subsidized staff housing.
+We offer a competitive starting salary range of $93,268 to $108,946 with a northern living allowance of $15,016 per annum, a comprehensive benefits package including a defined benefit pension program and subsidized staff housing.
 This position is included in the Nunavut Employees Union.

 Applications for this competition may be considered for future employment opportunities with QEC.